subamanis/mezura/README.md

     the vertical lines that reprisent the percentages.

 --save
-    One argument in the form of a file name (whitespace allowed, without an extension)
+    One argument as the file name (whitespace allowed, without an extension, case-insensitive)

     If we plan to run the program many times for a project, it can be bothersome to specify, all the flags every time, especially if they contain a lot of exclude dirs for example.
     That's why you can specify all the flags once, and add this command to save them as a configuration file.
+If you specify a '--path' command, it will save the absolute version of the specified path, otherwise, no path will be specified.

     Doing so, will run the program and also create a .txt configuration file, inside 'data/config/' with the specified name, that can later be loaded with the '--load' command.

 --load
-    One argument in the form of a file name (whitespace allowed, without an extension)
+    One argument as the file name (whitespace allowed, without an extension, case-insensitive)

     Assosiated with the '--save' command, this comman is used to load the flags of an existing configuration file from the 'data/config/' directory.